LukasVN/LukasVN/README.md

 -📚 I’m currently studying a videogame and virtual reality development course.

+-📚 I mainly use and have the most knowledge of Unity.

 -🌱 My main languages are Java, C# (Mainly using it in unity but I worked a bit using .Net framework in blazor projects) and very basic C++ that I learned just messing around with Unreal.
-    I mainly use and have the most knowledge of Unity.

 -💻 This account currently contains my personal and class projects/activities.